couchbase/couchbase-lite-core/README.md

 **As of June 2020:** LiteCore is in active use as the engine of Couchbase Lite 2!
 Development continues...

 * Active development usually happens on the `master` branch, which may therefore be temporarily broken.
-We don't currently have a "stable" branch.
-* Most development is done on macOS using Xcode, so the Xcode project should always build, and the code should pass its unit tests on Mac. iOS is pretty likely to work too, since it's so similar to Mac at this level.
-* The CMake build is generally up to date but may fall behind.
-CMake can be used to build every variant except for iOS.
+* There are various `release` branches (prefixed with `release/`, *except* for `release/master` which will be in the next point) which track along with releases of Couchbase Lite in the following manner until 3.1.x, which will start using `release/x.y`:
+  * `release/iridium` : 2.5.x
+  * `release/cobalt` : 2.6.x
+  * `release/mercury` : 2.7.x
+  * `release/hydrogen` : 2.8.x
+  * `release/lithium` : 3.0.x
+* `release/master` tracks the latest stable master commit (with integration tests into Couchbase Lite), and `staging/master` is a place for candidates for a stable master build.
+* PR validation ensures that things keep building and passing tests (where possible) on all supported platforms.
+* CMake is available and used for all platforms except for iOS.
+There is also an Xcode project that is independently maintained in the `Xcode` folder.

 # Building It